 Simple tilapia fillets get a zesty Parmesan breading in this quick recipe for Air Fryer Parmesan Crusted Tilapia!
-It’s a family-friendly, weeknight-friendly meal that’s so delicious, and sure to please.
+It’s a family-friendly, weeknight-friendly meal that’s so delicious and sure to please everyone at the table.

 - Panko: You can use the pork rind panko for a low carb option, or just go with regular panko crumbs.